ultralytics/ultralytics/docs/predict.md

-Inference or prediction of a task returns a list of `Result` objects.
-Alternatively, in the streaming mode, it returns a generator of `Result` objects which is memory efficient.
+Inference or prediction of a task returns a list of `Results` objects.
+Alternatively, in the streaming mode, it returns a generator of `Results` objects which is memory efficient.
 Streaming mode can be enabled by passing `stream=True` in predictor's call method.

 !!! example "Predict"
     === "Getting a List"